Survey Response Generation: Generating Closed-Ended Survey Responses In-Silico with Large Language Models: Introduction

 A growing body of research simulates human survey responses by prompting large language models (LLMs) to answer survey questions \citep[][inter alia]{argyle_out_2023}.
 While generative LLMs are designed to generate open-ended text, previous studies have implemented various approaches to constraining LLMs to closed-ended survey responses~\cite{ma_potential_2024}.
 We define \textbf{Survey Response Generation Methods} as techniques used to elicit closed-ended responses from large language models to survey questions on attitudes, opinions, and values.
 Previous research has shown that the closed-ended responses of an LLM can vary strongly from its open-ended responses~\citep{rottger_political_2024, wang_my_2024}, but a standard Survey Response Generation Method for social simulations with LLMs has not yet been identified.

 In this paper, we evaluate 8 diverse Survey Response Generation Methods against 4 human survey datasets on both individual-level and subpopulation-level alignment, as shown in Figure~\ref{fig:figure1}.
-We base our evaluations on three influential studies that \textbf{simulate human survey responses on political attitudes} across multiple countries and languages \citep{argyle_out_2023, von_der_heyde_vox_2025, santurkar_whose_2023}.
-We replicate their findings while including novel Survey Response Generation Methods.
+We focus our evaluation on the \textbf{simulation of human survey responses on political attitudes in the US and Germany} and replicate the findings of three influential studies~\citep{argyle_out_2023, von_der_heyde_vox_2025, santurkar_whose_2023} while including novel Survey Response Generation Methods.
 We find that Restricted Generation Methods perform best, and that reasoning output does not improve performance.
 Instructing the model to verbalize probabilities for all response options consistently yields the best distributional alignment.

 With this study, we contribute to the literature in three ways: (i) we present results from \textbf{extensive evaluations} of Survey Response Generation Methods with diverse survey datasets, prompt perturbations, LLMs, and decoding parameters for a total of 32 mio.\@ simulated survey responses. (ii) We highlight the \textbf{significant impact of Survey Response Generation Methods} on simulated survey responses, and (iii) we develop \textbf{practical recommendations} on which Survey Response Generation Method to use.